Patient Questions, Answered

 When can I go back to work after having the flu?

-After day 5 of symptoms if you’ve been fever-free for 24 hours and feel well enough to work without risking spread.
+From day 5 of symptoms, if you’ve been fever-free for 24 hours and feel well enough to work without putting colleagues at risk.

 Can I spread flu before symptoms?